mylesmegyesi/conveyor/README.md

 * Compass
 * Sass

+Using the `:runtime` strategy, Conveyor finds and compiles assets on each request.
+If a file in the load-paths can be compiled into the requested file given the configured compilers, an asset-map will be returned.

+Using the `:precompiled` strategy, Conveyor finds precompiled assets in the configured `:output-dir` by looking up asset-paths in the manifest.
+Assets must be precompiled using `precompile`, which writes asset-maps to the manifest and writes compiled files to the `:output-dir`.

 `asset-url` returns the url for a compiled asset.
-Using the `:runtime` strategy, Conveyor finds and compiles assets on each request.
-Using the `:precompiled` strategy, Conveyor finds precompiled assets from the configured `:output-dir`.

 # Installation
 ## Using Leiningen